ProjecVirgil/VirgilAI/README.md

 The tool is not **100%** accurate, but it's a good way to get a **starting** idea if you see that Virgil is not accurate enough in recognizing when you speak and when you don't try to adjust.

-### Python Bugs

-If Python give this error `ImportError: DLL load failed while importing _argkmin: File name or extension too long.`

-Try to using an [venv](https://docs.python.org/3/library/venv.html) **environment** to work around the path error, so activate the env and **run everything from there.**

 ### Why the key of OpenAI, ElevenLabs and Merros❓

 - **Virgil**: The Virgilio configuration key is used to synchronize all online settings...  **DO NOT GIVE THE KEY TO ANYONE OR EXPORT IT TO ANYONE OR YOU WILL GET ALL YOUR KEYS** (OpenAI,Elevenlabs etc)